sekika/swrcfit-cgi/README.md

 git clone git://github.com/sekika/swrcfit-cgi
 ```

-Please note that you are using appropriate version of swrcfig-cgi that corresponds to the version
+Please note that you are using appropriate version of swrcfig-cgi that corresponding to the version
-of swrcfit.
+of swrcfit that you are using.
 Older releases can be obtained from [Releases](https://github.com/sekika/swrcfit-cgi/releases).

 All the necessary files are included.
 Change the permissions of data and img directory by
 ```